matt-filion/serverless-external-s3-event/README.md

 **Attach an event to your target function.**
 Add an -existingS3 event definition under 'events' of your function declaration.
 The bucketEvents value is optional.
 If omitted it will default to a single entry for "s3:ObjectCreated:*".
+The eventRules property is optional and can contain either a prefix, suffix or both of these properties as a rule for when the event will trigger.

 ```serverless.yml